Sometimes I think teaching has literally made me insane. Or perhaps I was simply insane to decide to teach in the first place.

 Today, however, was extra special.

 First, there was the food incident.
-The same two girls who I have caught eating in class every single day this week had suspiciously bulging cheeks again today, and I discovered that not only were they chewing gum, but ridiculously huge pieces of gum they initially tried to break in half (so they could continue chewing some)––as if I wouldn’t notice.
+The same two girls who I have caught eating in class every single day this week had suspiciously bulging cheeks again today, and I discovered that not only were they chewing gum, but ridiculously huge pieces of gum––as if I wouldn’t notice.
 I’m not sure how many more ways I can think of to say, “Eating is not allowed during class.”

 I don’t have any profound conclusion to my rambling, except to say: Thank goodness today is over.
 Sometimes teaching takes me to my breaking point and it takes every ounce of my strength to kindly ask the student sitting in front of me how they are doing.
 But deep down, I actually care a great deal about these crazy kids.
 And though I may not always have the energy or wherewithal to give all of them the attention they need or want, I do hope they know that.
 And I do hope they are learning some English.
 That would be nice, too.